Khushi8319/hotel_management/README.md

 Set up your MySQL database and update the connection details in the `.env` file.

 ### 5. Run the Application

+## Deployment

+### Frontend
+Deployed on Netlify for fast and reliable static hosting.

+### Backend
+Deployed on Render as a Node.js web service.

+### Database
+Hosted on Aiven MySQL (Free Tier).
+The Render backend connects securely to Aiven using SSL.

 ## Project Structure